JustSp3cial/Building-a-Model-To-Predict-Diabetes/README.md

 # Building-a-Model-To-Predict-Diabetes
-This -is Machine Learning  model that predict diabetes using LogisticRegression
+This project Machine Learning project aims to build a  model that predict diabetes using LogisticRegression